kohei-us/orcus/doc/python/spreadsheet.rst

       cells in the sheet.
 The top-left corner of the data region is always at the top-left corner of the sheet.

 .. py:class:: SheetRows

-   An instance of this class represents an iterator for rows inside a sheet.
+   Iterator for rows within a sheet.

+.. py:class:: NamedExpressions

+   Iterator for named expressions.

+   .. py:attribute:: names
+      :type: set

+      A set of strings representing the names of the named expressions.